Bullfrog117/dreamcloud-docs/source/dreamobjects/tutorials/how-to-setup-cross-origin-sharing-on-dreamobjects.rst

 Since 1.6.0, s3cmd supports setting or deleting a CORS config; however it does not support getting it back except as a part of an "info" request.

+.. note:: Make sure you have a working `installation of S3cmd
+          <215916627>`_ before proceeding.

 .. code-block:: bash

     # Set the CORS rules